|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

 Having retrieved the milk, we'll assume that only once per day people will want to boil water to make tea or coffee.
 The kettle will be typically 1kW, and takes just over 3 minutes to boil (500ml of water).
 That's 51.6Wh / day per person, or almost 19GWh / year (as well as 17,100 tonnes of CO2) - just from 1 million people making a single cup of coffee per day.

 To put this into full perspective, consider that the same regulatory bodies in Australia have recently reduced the allowable power dissipated by small (63 litre) hot water systems to 1.33kWh / day.
 That means an average loss of 55W, all day, every day, with no hot water being used at all.
 The losses are all due to heat loss through pipes and insulation.
 See MEPS Requirements for Electric Storage Water Heaters for full details.
 Compare that to the minuscule power dissipated by a few external power supplies.
 On the one hand they quibble about 2 or 3 Watts (a few Wh/day), and on the other consider a heat loss of 1.33kWh/day to be acceptable.
-The fact is that it probably is "acceptable" if one just looks at the economics - it will be expensive to provide additional insulation and other measures to reduce heat loss further, but the potential for real savings is immeasurably greater.
+The fact is that it probably is 'acceptable' if one just looks at the economics - it will be expensive to provide additional insulation and other measures to reduce heat loss further, but the potential for real savings is immeasurably greater.
 The power lost by one or two small transformer supplies operating continuously is less than that needed to re-heat the water in the heater after washing one's hands just once per day.
+With 1.33kW/day, you could run over fifty 1W plug-pack wall supplies continuously and still be below that figure.

 Small devices such as mobile (cell) phone chargers will normally be switched on when the phone needs charging - why would it be left powered if it's not doing anything?
 It probably doesn't help much that in the US (among other places), power outlets normally do not have a switch.
 All standard wall power outlets sold in Australia are fitted with a switch, so it's easy to turn things off without even removing them from the outlet.

-Some Australian power points (aka GPOs - general purpose outlets, aka wall outlets) are fitted with a neon indicator.
+Some Australian power points aka GPOs - general purpose outlets, aka wall outlets) are fitted with a neon indicator.
 These are fairly uncommon now, but were popular for a while.
-Each neon draws somewhere between 0.25 - 0.5W for no useful work.
+Each neon draws around 50mW (0.05W) for no useful work.
 Perhaps the regulators should introduce the death penalty for those still using such abominations!

 To appreciate just how silly this ruling really is, we need to look at some real examples.
 There is no point quoting hypothetical figures and multiplying by the assumed number of external power supplies that may exist.
 To see the reality we need to take measurements such as those shown above, and compare the power usage with normal household activities.